 increasing the max fee cap in the wallet.

 During a period of heavy congestion on the network, all submitted transactions can't be included in the same block, due to the block's gas limit.
 So, validators choose transactions giving higher priority to transactions with the highest effective tips.

 Another reason your transaction may get stuck in pending, is that the max fee cap may be below the current base fee that the network is charging.
 In this case, you need to increase the max fee cap of your transaction above the current base fee for it to be included in the block.

-These fee adjustments can be made through wallets like MetaMask.
+These fee adjustments can be made through wallets like Core or MetaMask.

 Adjusting Gas Fees Before Submitting the Transaction

 You may not need to edit the gas fees on normal days.
 This is only required if there is heavy congestion on the network, and the base fees are frequently fluctuating.

 Let's create a sample transaction on Avalanche Mainnet, in which we will be sending 0.1 AVAX to a receiver using Core.
 Four predefined gas settings can be seen, which are Core's inbuilt gas estimation.
 To set a custom fee select “Custom” and enter the gas amount to use.
 By clicking on the Settings icon, we can review gas fees and the amount which we want to send.